shadowwalker/next-pwa/README.md

   - default: `[]`
   - example: `[/chunks\/images\/.*$/]` - Don't precache files under `.next/static/chunks/images` (Highly recommend this to work with  `next-optimized-images` plugin)
   - doc: Array of (string, RegExp, or function()).
 One or more specifiers used to exclude assets from the precache manifest.
 This is interpreted following the same rules as Webpack's standard exclude option.
+- dynamicStartUrl - If your start url returns different HTML document under different state (such as logged in vs. not logged in), this should be set to true.
+  - default: true
+  - recommend: set to **false** if your start url always returns same HTML document, then start url will be precached, this will help to speed up first load.
 - ~~subdomainPrefix: string - url prefix to allow hosting static files on a subdomain~~
   - ~~default: `""` - i.e. default with no prefix~~
   - ~~example: `/subdomain` if the app is hosted on `example.com/subdomain`~~